dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-One thing to emphasize here again is that this table includes the egress rules of all the Kubernetes Network Policies applied to all of the pods on Worker 1 node (not only the egress rules configured on "frontendpolicy" and applied to frontend pod).
-Cause there is a frontend pod and a backend1 pod running on Worker 1 node.

 First thing to understand from above table is OVS uses "conjunctive" match across multiple fields alongside "conjunction" action.
 This enables OVS to optimize policy implementation without consuming too many flow entries.

 The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+est); if it is then there is no need to process the flow against the remaining flow entries in this table since Kubernetes Network Policy is STATEFUL by nature.
 However the current flow is a NEW flow hence it does NOT match this first flow entry.